igrigorik/http-client-hints/draft.md

 - Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and device-independent pixels on the device.
 - Value Type: number

 Other client hints may be communicated by the client.
-The decision as to which specific hints will be communicated is always made by the client.
+The decision as to which specific hints will be sent is made by the client.

 Examples